-When concerns have not been resolved at Level 1, a Level 2 review is undertaken.
-This review involves the faculty member, student, and Program Director.
+A level 2 review is undertaken when concerns have not been resolved at Level 1.
+Level 2 review involves the faculty member, student, and Program Director.
 If the problem is related to Field Instruction, the agency supervisor, faculty liaison, and field coordinator will conduct the review with the student.

-At this level, the Program Director collects all relevant information, determines the nature of the concern, and, if needed, develops a plan to address that concern.
+At this level, the Program Director will collect all relevant information and will determine the nature of the concern and, if needed, develop a plan to address that concern.
 No further action may be required, or the student may be asked, in writing, to modify his or her behavior and/or seek appropriate help.
-This process is designed to assist students in dealing with identified concerns that impact their performance.
+This process is designed to assist students in dealing with identified concerns that have an impact on their performance.

-The Program Director or the Field Coordinator will assess the nature of these concerns with appropriate faculty, consult with the student's advisor and the Department Head, maintain documentation, and decide if conducting a more comprehensive review is necessary, pursuant to Level 3.
+The Program Director or the Field Coordinator will assess the nature of these concerns with appropriate faculty, consult with the student's advisor and with the Department Head, maintain documentation, and decide if it is necessary to conduct a more comprehensive review, pursuant to Level 3.